Sign up for email updates

 Learning doesn’t end when school lets out; neither does the need for good nutrition!
 Kids in Florida under the age of 18 are able to receive free, nutritious meals like breakfast, lunch and snacks through the Summer Food Service Program (SFSP).
 Second Harvest Food Bank hosts more than 90 sites each summer.

 The Darden Foundation Community Kitchen at Second Harvest supplies healthy, wholesome meals to our summer sites through our Meals for Good service.
 Using refrigerated trucks, deliveries are made daily to day cares, summer camps, and other programs for children.
 The mobile units deliver meals to kids that live in mobile home communities and apartment complexes.
 This helps meet the need of those kids who are unable to attend summer camps or other programs.
 The mobile unit reach children that are often left home to take care of themselves, or don't have access to a summer meal site.

-Last summer, In addition to our 67 sites, we partnered with vendors to serve 26 additional sites through Brevard, Seminole, Lake, Osceola and Orange county.
+Last summer, 190,378 meals were prepared at 93 feeding sites.
 This partnership helps reach children that are out of the traditional delivery range for most programs, either due to school districts or programs unable to provide service because of low enrollment.